-A standard 6 foot oxygen hose is available for connecting the ventilator to a high pressure oxygen source.
+A standard oxygen hose is available for connecting the ventilator to a high pressure oxygen source.
 (Also see Chapter 6 "Operating Environments").
 Hoses are available from ZOLL, or a suitable alternative as described below can be used as indicated.

-High Pressure Oxygen Hose for compliance with ISO standard (ISO STANDARD 5359) Ventilator Side Connections Hose Attributes Supply Side Connections DISS 6 ft (maximum 20 ft) (1.8 m maximum 6 m) Green or White (as determined by local regulations) non-conductive Quick Disconnect, DISS, etc.
+High Pressure Oxygen Hose for compliance with ISO standard (ISO STANDARD 5359) Ventilator Side Connections Hose Attributes Supply Side Connections DISS 6 ft (maximum 20 ft) Green or White (as determined by local regulations) non-conductive Quick Disconnect, DISS, etc.